August Hurricane Climatology

 Light winds in the upper-levels of the atmosphere, combined with maximum ocean water temperatures, provide a more favorable, overall environment for development.
 Disturbances, or waves, moving off the west coast of Africa have a much easier time holding together while moving westward toward the Caribbean and the United States.

 On average, by the time July ends, two named storms would have formed in the Atlantic Hurricane basin.
 This is about one-fifth of the number of storms that form in an average year, with the months of August and September seeing the most storm activity.
+This year is running slightly behind schedule, with only Hurricane Arthur forming in early July.

 Any storms that do form this month will likely develop in three regions of the Atlantic basin: the Gulf of Mexico and northern Caribbean, just east of the Leeward Islands and in an area of the western Atlantic stretching from the Bahamas north along the Florida coast and up to Cape Hatteras.